 - Easier to glaze and decorate them - Since baked donuts are made in a donut mold (eg. check this Silikomart Donut mold) they are baked more even and neat meaning it is easier to glaze and decorate them

 - Can be filled and flavored - Given baked donuts are effectively cake doughnuts, you can freely fill or flavor them with almost anything.
 Citrus zest, nuts, or even chocolate chip could be used too

 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using European-style 82% fat content butter in all my recipes.
 In this Baked Blueberry Donuts recipe, the butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last-minute microwaving

 - Sugar: I am using simple white granulated sugar.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide

 - Egg: Room temperature as always

 - Flour: Pastry flour works very well in this recipe with low protein content resulting in a delicate, tender texture but All purpose flour can be used too.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my flour guide

 - Salt: Essential ingredient in all dessert recipes, its main function is to balance the sweetness of the cakes